Yoga For Heart Health: What Are the Benefits?

 - Improving quality of sleep

 Holding poses throughout a yoga practice gets the heart pumping, and research has identified how this practice can be advantageous to your overall cardiovascular health.
-In fact, one study found that people who regularly practice yoga are more likely to engage in other forms of physical activity and have healthier eating habits — all of which can support your heart health.
+In fact, one study found that people who regularly practise yoga are more likely to engage in other forms of physical activity and have healthier eating habits—all of which can support your heart health.

 In general, exercise can help alleviate stress.
-For example, runners — and those who participate in other moderate-to-intense aerobic exercises — can experience what’s called a runner’s high.
-This feel-good sensation is a product of increased levels of endorphins, aka the chemicals in your brain that boost mood and aid in reducing pain.
-But more relaxed exercises like yoga can provide a wealth of mental health benefits as well.
+For example, runners—and those who participate in other moderate-to-intense aerobic exercise—can experience what's called a runner's high.
+This feel-good sensation is a product of an increased levels of endorphins, aka the chemicals in your brain that boost your mood and aid in reducing pain.
+But more relaxed exercises like yoga can provide a wealth of mental-health benefits as well.

 During a yoga class, the teacher may instruct you to close your eyes and encourage you to be mindful of how you're breathing.
 Sitting still and being present while taking deep inhales and exhales may allow you to let go of the stress you experienced that day, or the one prior, which can help you feel more at peace.